 For most people 2 of the biggest changes are;

-Although it doesn’t seem like much, this reduction in NEAT means you burn less calories, can eat less food and makes fat loss more difficult.
+Although it doesn’t seem like much, this reduction in NEAT means you burn fewer calories, can eat less food and makes fat loss more difficult.

 At the heart of your body’s attempts to maintain it’s set point is a process called adaptive thermogenesis.

 This is the decrease in the number of calories you burn everyday beyond what is expected from the change in your body weight and reduction in activity that is typically associated with being in a calorie deficit.
 (5)